2010–11 TFF Third League

 The 2010–11 TFF Third League (also known as Spor-Toto Third League due to sponsorship reasons) is the 10th season of the league since its establishment in 2001 as the fourth level division; and the 40th season of the third league in Turkish football since its establishment in 1967–68 (before 2001 league was played as third level division).

-League was started with 54 teams in three groups: Groups 1, 2 and 3, each consisting 18.
+League was started with 54 teams in three groups: Groups 1, 2 and 3, each consisting of 18 teams.
 Winner of each group promoted to 2011–12 TFF Second League.
 A playoff series were played among the best four teams in each group to determine the three more teams to promote.
 Bottom three teams in each groups were relegated to 2011–12 Regional Amateur League.

 The start date of the league was 5 September 2010.
 Normal season was completed on 15 May 2011.
 Play-off round was played between 23–27 May 2011.